Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis has played 56 games this season that finished with a combined score higher than 221.5 points.
+- In 56 of 82 games this season, Memphis and its opponents have combined to score more than 221.5 points.

-- Memphis has a 229.9-point average over/under in its outings this season, 8.4 more points than this game's point total.
+- The average point total in Memphis' outings this year is 229.9, 8.4 more points than this game's over/under.

-- So far this year, Memphis has compiled a 40-42-0 record against the spread.

-- The Grizzlies have been chosen as underdogs in 19 games this year and have walked away with the win three times (15.8%) in those games.

 Grizzlies vs. Lakers Over/Under Stats (Regular Season)